ccnmtl/case-consortium/content/case/case_57.md

 "school": ""
 "slug": "Conflicted"
 "status_id": "1"
-"teaching_note": "Bronner and New York Times Teaching Note.pdf" "teaser": !!python/str "This case study examines the dilemma which confronted New\
+"teaching_note": "http://ccnmtl.columbia.edu/projects/caseconsortium/casestudies/57/casestudy/files/global/57/Bronner and New York Times Teaching Note.pdf"
+"teaser": !!python/str "This case study examines the dilemma which confronted New\
   \ York Times Executive Editor Bill Keller when critics—including the Times’  own\
   \ ombudsman—called for transfer of Jerusalem Bureau Chief Ethan Bronner because\
   \ his adult son had joined the Israeli Defense Forces.
 Use in courses on ethics;\
   \ international reporting; or editorial management."
-"thumbnail_default": "yes"
-"thumb": "text only image.jpg"
+"thumbnail": ""
 "title": "Conflicted: The &lt;i&gt;New York Times&lt;/i&gt; and the Bias Question" "title_color": "#2947a3"
 ---